Investors of bitcoin are not the faint of heart. Their wild ride took them from a low of $739.55 to a high of $19,870.62 in 2017. (Yahoo Finance

 Money or currency must be a store of value.
 Store of value means that the currency must retain its value.
 In our example above, there are two possible reasons why the pizza price was so high.
 Assume you are the owner of the pizza restaurant.
 You set your prices every day first thing in the morning.
 This morning a bitcoin was worth $10,000, so you set your $10 pizza price at 0.001 bitcoin.
 Later that day the price of bitcoin fell 25 percent, so the .001 bitcoin you accepted is now worth $7.50!
 You lost $2.50 because you accepted bitcoin.
 How could you protect yourself as a business owner?
 You could add to the bitcoin price to reduce your risk.
 (By the way, it is not inconceivable that the price would drop 25% in a day.
 The price fluctuated more than 25% 10 times in 2017.)

 Another possible explanation for the high price of Mr. Di Fonzo’s pizza is the value of bitcoin had appreciated since it was priced.
-Again, assume bitcoin was selling at $10,000 when you, as the restaurant owner set your price at 0.001 bitcoin, which would be a price of $10.
+Again, assume one bitcoin was selling at $10,000 when you, as the restaurant owner set your price at 0.001 bitcoin, which would be a price of $10.
 The value of bitcoin jumps to $12,500.
 The pizza now costs $12.50.
 That’s great for you, but your customers probably won’t be very happy.
 Each of these examples illustrate how bitcoin fails to retain its store of value.

 Consumers also need to measure the value of one item versus another item.
 Because money is expressed in units of a currency, money acts as a measure of value that enables people to compare the value of different goods and services.
 Bitcoin can be used; however, its volatility makes the job much more difficult.
 The comparison would need to be made at a specific moment.
 Imagine you are making some improvements to your home and accept bids from two individuals.
 On a Monday you receive a bid of 1 bitcoin, and on Wednesday you receive another bid for 1.25 bitcoins.
 With a stable currency the comparison is easily made.
+But what if the value is volatile.
 You phone the Monday vendor and tell him that he has the job, only to learn that because the value of bitcoin has decreased 50 percent he needs to increase his price to 1.5 bitcoins.
 You tell him sorry, but you are going to accept another bid.
 After hanging up the phone, you call Wednesday’s vendor to tell her that she has the job but learn her price has increased to 1.6 bitcoins!
-It is difficult to compare values when the value of the underlying currency is volatile.
+It is difficult to compare values when the value of the underlying currency is unstable.
 It is likely the vendors would quote a price in dollars or another currency that is more stable.